As the United States is confronting pervasive issues of racism and injustice, our treatment facility considers this time to be a teachable moment.

 - rates of alcohol and marijuana abuse among reservation-based Native American students are 3.4 times higher than those of the general U.S. student population

-- nearly 25 percent of Native Americans report binge-drinking in the past month
+- nearly 25 percent of Native Americans report binge drinking in the past month

-Low access to culturally competent treatment services, as well as economic and geographic barriers, are believed to contribute to poorer treatment outcomes.
+Limited access to culturally competent treatment services, as well as economic and geographic barriers, are believed to contribute to poorer treatment outcomes.

 Asian Americans And Substance Abuse